Sami Schalk: Publications

 Schalk has published numerous journal articles, book chapters, essays, reviews, and popular articles.
-In 2018, she published a monograph titled "Bodyminds Reimagined: (Dis)ability, Race, and Gender in Black Women’s Speculative Fiction."
+In 2018, she published a monograph titled Bodyminds Reimagined: (Dis)ability, Race, and Gender in Black Women’s Speculative Fiction.
+In 2022, she published the book Black Disability Politics.
+It is also available online through open access downloads from the publisher.
+Her books were published through Duke University Press.